Long Term Conditions

 - With an ageing population projected needs for health and social care provisions are expected to rise which, in a climate of financial austerity, create significant challenges for commissioners as they ensure that the prevention and management of care for people with LTC will be sufficient to meet the growing demand.
 Certain conditions such as sensory impairment for instance increase drastically with age.

 - It has become particularly evident that NHS and social care services as currently configured for LTC care are not sustainable going forward when factoring in the projected increase in comorbidities and the associated level of need predicted.

-- While achieving positive outcomes in relation to modifiable health behaviors may take years before they come to fruition there are nonetheless opportunities for commissioners in health and social care to make an impact right now.
+- While achieving positive outcomes in relation to modifiable health behaviours may take years before they come to fruition there are nonetheless opportunities for commissioners in health and social care to make an impact right now.
 In particular analysis of RightCare data has identified areas where attention should be given priority.
-For example In North West Surrey CCG non-elective spend on heart disease is shown as being worse than other similar CCGs thus opening up potential opportunities for potential non-elective savings of £1.7m.
+For example in North West Surrey Clinical Commissioning Group (‘CCG’) non-elective spend on heart disease is shown as being worse than other similar CCGs thus opening up potential opportunities for potential non-elective savings of £1.7m.

 - Opportunities also exist as part of the transformation health and social care services are currently going through in relation to Sustainability Transformation Plans (STPs).
 The plans in Surrey and in Surrey Heartlands in particular have already identified the need for a single, evidence-based, best practice MSK pathway focusing on elements such as self-care and prevention in order to ensure that clinical interventions are delivered at the appropriate time.